Theys96/Krant/README.md

 ## Deployment
 Copy the entire repository to a folder on a webserver with PHP ≥ 5 and MySQL installed.

 Enter MySQL connection / credentials information in config.php and comment out the error-throwing line.

+To set up the database, use krant.sql (this defines all the required tables).